 Given 04-Mar-00; 64 minutes

 When I was employed, I worked for a large food service company in what is called the institutional restaurant trade.
-That's a trade that has to do with mass feeding.
-Anyone that mass feeds.
-Hospitals, rest homes, convalescent homes, big military schools, fast food, or coffee shops.
-Every year this organization or this industry would have a restaurant show.
+That is a trade that has to do with mass feeding.
+Anyone that mass feeds—hospitals, rest homes, convalescent homes, big military schools, fast food, or coffee shops.
+Every year this industry would have a restaurant show.
 They would have one in the LA Convention Center on the West Coast for one year, and then they would have one in San Francisco, and in the third year they would have one in Seattle, Washington.
-And then on the fourth year they would go back to McCormick Place in Chicago, which is a gigantic facility.
+Then on the fourth year they would go back to McCormick Place in Chicago, which is a gigantic facility.
 And they would have what we termed the "national restaurant show."

-I think you all would like that because they serve samples of steak, and of desserts, and of ice cream, and of salads and cookies.
+I think you all would like that because they serve samples of steak, desserts, ice cream, salads and cookies.
 You can eat whatever you want there.
 They even serve alcohol, beer, and soft drinks.
 The one booth that they never had, but what they probably needed, was a good Alka-Seltzer booth.
-But we learned early on that you don't eat at the restaurant show.
+But we learned early on that you do not eat at the restaurant show.

-But as I would go to these shows, and I really enjoyed them, I would meet people each year from the different companies and, though we didn't know each other's names, we looked at the name tags and would say, "Hey, how is business?"
-And we'd chat.
-And each year we'd see the same people over and over again.
+But as I would go to these shows, and I really enjoyed them, I would meet people each year from the different companies and, though we did not know each other's names, we looked at the name tags and would say, "Hey, how's business?"
+We would chat and each year we would see the same people over and over again.

 Now it seemed to me, as I thought about it, that their concept of how God works was false.
-To be sure, these men weren't truly called, as we know what true calling is.
+To be sure, these men were not truly called, as we know what true calling is.
 But the concept they held was basically a pretty common one.
 "Jesus loves me.
 He died for my sins and somehow He lived a perfect life in my stead.
-And so all I have to do is believe and to love others and somehow my life will be really fine and I won't have a lot of trials.
+So all I have to do is believe and to love others and somehow my life will be really fine and I won't have a lot of trials.
 Things will go well."

-I know that we don't believe this way . . . and yet, the matter of being personally called by the living God and having His truth revealed to us, and having us placed in the most special group on the face of the earth in all the world, can leave us with a feeling that we are special.
+I know that we do not believe this way and yet, the matter of being personally called by the living God and having His truth revealed to us, and having us placed in the most special group on the face of the earth in all the world, can leave us with a feeling that we are special.
 Perhaps a better pair of words would be privileged and favored.
 And indeed we are privileged and favored.
 I hope we appreciate that.

 For the sense I mean it in, somehow, because we have this truth, and because we know God, and we have a relationship with God, that a little bit of slack is cut for us when it comes to overcoming.
 In fact, just the opposite is true.
-We're in the group that is being judged right now at this time.
+We are the group that is being judged right now at this time.

-Now we know this approach is incorrect, but with a Jeremiah 17:9 mind, which deceives us, and all that type of thing (I know I have one), we can begin to justify that thinking.
-If we aren't careful, we can have an unrealistic approach, just as these men did, to the calling that we've been given.
+Now we know this approach is incorrect, but with our Jeremiah 17:9 mind, which deceives us, and all that type of thing (I know I have one), we can begin to justify that thinking.
+If we are not careful, we can have an unrealistic approach, just as these men did, to the calling that we have been given.

-Is, in fact, our calling one where God would sort of wink at us if we don't obey completely?
-Now we know that we're the apple of God's eye, and so isn't He going to show us a little extra mercy?
-I have a hunch that if we had any idea of how much mercy God has shown us, we'd be awe struck.
-And I guess the real question is, do we really understand that God has called us to perfect us?
-And as a loving, responsible Father, that is exactly what He's going to do.
+Is, in fact, our calling one where God would sort of wink at us if we do not obey completely?
+Now we know that we are the apple of God's eye, and so is He not going to show us a little extra mercy?
+I have a hunch that if we had any idea of how much mercy God has shown us, we would be awestruck.
+I guess the real question is, do we really understand that God has called us to perfect us?
+And as a loving, responsible Father, that is exactly what He is going to do.

-Now we may have set ideas as to how we want to live our lives and what we're going to do with our lives.
+Now we may have set ideas as to how we want to live our lives and what we are going to do with our lives.
 But, we have to understand that God's purpose for us will be accomplished in us.

-Now here the apostle Paul is confident to the nth degree in what he's saying.
-He's ardently convinced of the truth and he has no doubt, whatsoever, concerning what he's just told the Philippians.
-That He, God, who has begun a good work, that caused a good work to be started in those He called, will permanently work toward that ones completion.
-He will completely perform what He has begun and He will unquestionably, if you'll pardon me going over it again, finish what He's initiated.
+Now here the apostle Paul is confident to the nth degree in what he is saying.
+He is utterly convinced of the truth and he has no doubt whatsoever concerning what he has just told the Philippians.
+That God, who has begun a good work, or caused a good work to be started in those He called, will permanently work toward that work's completion.
+He will completely perform what He has begun and He will unquestionably finish what He's initiated.
 And He will not fail.
-It's His work.
+It is His work.

 Now who is it that started the work?
-Well we know in John 6:44 that we're told that nobody can come to Christ unless they're called by God the Father.
-But let's turn over to John 1:6 and take a look at what John says here.
+Well we know in John 6:44 that we are told that nobody can come to Christ unless they are called by God the Father.
+But let us turn over to John 1 and take a look at what John says here.

-There was a man sent from God, whose name was John.
-The same came for a witness, to bear witness of the light, that all through him might believe.
-He was not that light, but was sent to bear witness of that light.
-That was the true light which enlightens every man that comes into the world.
-He was in the world and the world was made by him and the world knew him not.
-He came unto his own and his own received him not.
+John 1:6-13 There was a man sent from God, whose name was John.
+This man for a witness, to bear witness of the Light, that all through him might believe.
+He was not that Light, but was sent to bear witness of that Light.
+That was the true Light which gives light to every man coming into the world.
+He was in the world, and the world was made through Him, and the world did not know Him.
+He came to His own, and His own did not receive Him.
 [Now here we get to the part.]
-But as many as received him, to them he gave power to become the sons of God, even to them that believe on his name; which were born, not of blood, nor of the will of the flesh, nor of the will of man, but of [the will of] God.
-(John 1:6-13)
+But as many as received Him, to them He gave the right to become children of God, even to those who believe in His name; who were born, not of blood, nor of the will of the flesh, nor of the will of man, but of [the will of] God.